 Staff are conscious of all indicators of potential or actual abuse and/or neglect.

 MATES will work collaboratively with other agencies in the event of identifying any cases of suspected or actual child abuse or neglect.

-Persons/Group Affected This policy applies to all MATES staff involved in the delivery or support of services – i.e. be they paid employees, volunteers, or in a temporary position within the organisation.
+This policy applies to all MATES staff involved in the delivery or support of services – i.e. be they paid employees, volunteers, or in a temporary position within the organization.

 The policy will be applied by staff in any instance where abuse or neglect is suspected or certain, irrespective of whether the child is receiving a service from MATES.

-Child Protection Policy This policy outlines the MATES Organisation's commitment to child protection and recognises the important role and responsibility of all our staff in the protection of children.
+This policy outlines the MATES Organization's commitment to child protection and recognizes the important role and responsibility of all our staff in the protection of children.
 It includes the board’s expectations when child abuse is reported or suspected by us.

 All staff members (including contractors and volunteers) are expected to be familiar with this policy, its associated procedures and protocols and abide by them.

-Obligations The board of trustees has an obligation to ensure the wellbeing of children in our care so they thrive, belong and achieve.
+The board of trustees has an obligation to ensure the well-being of children in our care so they thrive, belong and achieve.
 We are committed to the prevention of child abuse and neglect and to the protection of all children.
-The safety and wellbeing of the child is our top priority.
+The safety and well-being of the child is our top priority.
 Advice will be sought through appropriate agencies in all cases of suspected or alleged abuse.

 In line with section 15 of the Children, Young Person and Their Families Act, any person in our school/kura who believes that any child or young person has been, or is likely to be, harmed (whether physically, emotionally, or sexually) ill-treated, abused, neglected, or deprived must follow school procedures and may also report the matter to a social worker or the local police.